CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### SQL Install

 By default the Self Hosted install uses SQL Server Express.
+After installing the Primary node the installation will display details for the SQL Express install that will be needed when configuring the secondary nodes.

 For larger migrations it may require a full SQL install to avoid limitations on SQL Server Express.
 It's recommend to do a full SQL install on migrations larger then 25k.
 To use an existing SQL instance use the Advanced Options when installing.

 ### Ports and Firewall